-- (a) The permittee shall replace or supplement the existing financial assurance (irrevocable standby letter of credit, No. 00652520001454, dated July 29, 2004, and standby trust agreement) to establish the estimated cost of plugging the four existing injection wells in the amount of \$1,761,000 before any injection well construction can begin. - (b) Demonstration of financial responsibility must be provided to the EPA when the permit is issued and every year by June 1. - (c) The EPA can periodically require the permittee to update the Plugging and Abandonment Plan and/or the cost associated with it.
-If the updated estimate indicates that the cost of the plugging and abandonment is more than ten (10) percent greater or less than the most recent estimate, the financial assurance mechanism shall be increased or decreased accordingly. - (d) Prior to the construction of or conversion to a new injection well, the financial assurance mechanism shall be modified to reflect the cost of plugging the additional well.
+- a.
+The permittee has provided an irrevocable standby letter of credit, No. 00652520001454, dated July 29,2004, and standby trust agreement for the estimated cost of plugging the four existing injection wells which is \$800,000. - b.
+Demonstration of financial responsibility must be provided to the EPA when the permit is issued and every year by June 1. - c.
+The EPA can periodically require the permittee to update the Plugging and Abandonment Plan and/ore the cost associated with it.
+If the updated estimate indicates that the cost of the plugging and abandonment is more than ten (10) percent greater or less than the most recent estimate, the financial assurance mechanism shall be increased or decreased accordingly. - d.
+Prior to the construction of or conversion to a new injection well, the financial assurance mechanism shall be modified to reflect the cost of plugging the additional well.
 Should the cost of plugging the well, once it is constructed, vary by more or less than ten (10) percent of the original estimate, then the financial assurance mechanism shall be modified accordingly.